testcontainers/testcontainers-java/docs/modules/elasticsearch.md

 ## Enable / Disable features

 The default distribution of Elasticsearch comes with the basic Elastic license which contains a lot of features.
-You can turn on and off those features.
+You can turn those features on and off.

 ### Secure your Elasticsearch cluster